Apu (god)

-In the ancient religion and mythology of Peru, Ecuador, and Bolivia, an apu is the term used to describe the spirits of mountains and sometimes solitary rocks, typically displaying anthropomorphic features, that protect the local people.
-The term dates back to the Inca Empire.
+In the traditional religion and mythology of the Andes region of Peru and Bolivia, an apu is the term used to describe the spirits of certain mountains, volcanos, and sometimes solitary rocks, typically displaying anthropomorphic features, that protect the local people.
+While some researchers, such as Christian Mader and colleagues, view the mountains as the dwelling place of powerful deities and ancestors, others, such as Ana Mariella Bacigalupo and Guillermo Salas Carreño, contend that the apu are the actual mountains.